-I’ve settled or argued nearly a thousand personal injury cases, achieving millions of dollars for our clients.
+I’ve settled or argued thousands of personal injury cases, achieving millions of dollars for our clients.

 People who have a personal injury claim usually want to know what kind of back injury settlement or other car accident insurance settlement amounts they can expect to get.

 I can tell you that there is no one amount you can get for a certain type of case and that you can not use a simple formula to find out how much your claim is worth, as some sites will tell you.

 How much the case is worth is most often determined when the insurance company adjuster and the attorney try to predict what an imaginary jury would award the client.
 The attorney and the adjuster do this after all the evidence is in and they have determined what kind of witness the client might make in court.